marbocub/NasVolumeWatcher/README.md

 ## Environment Configuration

-This program uses the python-dotenv library and it is easy to configure using the file named ".env" for your environment.
+This program uses the python-dotenv library and it easy to configure using the file named ".env" for your environment.
 The program contains a file named ".env.example" is a template, so you can copy to ".env" and edit it.

     $ cp .env.example .env